suprafrontal/hemato.ai.docs/source/index.html.md

 Get a new PBS ID.
 This ID will be used to upload the images, request diagnostic study of the sample, provide any other information available and afterwards get the results of Hemato.AI's review.

 ### HTTP Request
 Make a `POST` call to the `/pbs` endpoint.
 You can provide any number of tags (key value string pairs) along side this request.
 These tags can allow you to associate Patient Proxy Identifiers or Organization IDs or any number of other information that is important to you with the PBS.
-These tags can later be used to find, retrive PBSs easier.
+These tags can later be used to find and retrieve PBSs easier.
 <aside class="warning">Please do NOT include any Personanlly Identifiable Information (PII) or Personal Health Records (PHI) in the tags</aside>